GoogleForCreators/web-stories-wp/readme.txt

 = 1.10.1 =

 Several bug fixes to address potential fatal errors and missing page attachments, as well as high memory consumption.

-= 1.10.0 =

-New templates, eyedropper, stickers, ability to mute videos, bug fixes and performance improvements.